-Kansai-style Ozoni is a special miso-based soup enjoyed in the morning on New Year’s Day in Japan.
-Ozoni usually includes mochi (rice cake) and is one of the most iconic dishes of Osechi Ryori, or traditional Japanese New Year foods.
-The preparation varies by region and household; this adaptation of my mom’s plant-based recipe includes leafy green vegetables and optional yuzu peel.
+Kansai-style Ozoni is a miso-based mochi soup enjoyed for breakfast on New Year’s Day in Japan.
+It is one of the most iconic dishes of Osechi Ryori, or traditional Japanese New Year foods.
+This adaptation of my mom’s plant-based recipe includes leafy green vegetables.

 The Japanese celebrate the New Year by feasting on Osechi Ryori (お節料理), traditional Japanese New Year food packed in lacquered boxes along with this special mochi soup called Ozoni (お雑煮).